Single-Piston Vs Multi-Piston Brake Calipers: Benefits And Drawbacks

 • Weight: They are generally heavier than single-piston calipers, which can hurt vehicle performance and fuel efficiency.

-• The additional parts, complexity, and performance improvements of multi-piston calipers can make them more expensive to repair and replace.
+• Multi-piston calipers’ additional parts, complexity, and performance improvements can make them more expensive to repair and replace.

 Which One Should I Choose?